-Colleagues and friends established this award in honor of Dr. Luis Sequeira for the contributions he made to the science of plant pathology through his research, teaching, and service.
+Colleagues and friends established this grant in honor of Dr. Luis Sequeira for the contributions he made to the science of plant pathology through his research, teaching, and service.

 Dr. Luis Sequeira, Emeritus J. C. Walker Distinguished Professor of Plant Pathology and Bacteriology at the University of Wisconsin-Madison, was born in San José, Costa Rica.
 He entered Harvard University where he completed his B.A. (cum laude), M.A., and Ph.D. degrees in biology.
 In his Ph.D. thesis, entitled “Studies on Omphalia flavida, the agent of the American leaf spot disease of coffee,” he demonstrated for the first time that auxin inactivation by an enzyme of a fungal plant pathogen could lead to a damaging premature leaf drop and defoliation of coffee trees.